VirgileHenry/nerf/README.md

 The handle event function is called whenever an event is received.
 It should be recursively called on all children.
 When a widget uses that event, they must notifiy the parent by returning a event response flags, such as the request redraw for example.

 With Nerf, the idea is that widets implement their logic and own their data.
 Any desired behaviour is made by creating a widget, and adding it to the widget tree.
 The widget tree is then passed to the application, which will handle the rendering and events.
-This follows the rust philosophy of ownership, and non-representable states.
-For example, a connection page widget does not have data for a user : therefore, any null data is not representable.
-The connected page however does have user data, and can use it.
+For instance, a connection page will allow the user to connect, while the connected page wille store the user info.
+Therefore, if an app need data anytime, the best place to store it is in a custom root widget.

 ### Example